itinstructor/JokeAPI_Library_CSharp/README.md

 # C# Library Wrapper for JokeAPI
 ### Overview
-- This library converts the JokeAPI at https://v2.jokeapi.dev/joke/Any into JSON.
+- This C# library converts the JokeAPI at https://v2.jokeapi.dev/joke/Any into JSON.
 - The library converts the incoming JSON to C# objects with properties for easy interaction in C# projects.
 - It supports all of the returned data the API returns in JSON.
-- Use exception handling in an application.
+- Use exception handling in the application.
 Things go wrong.
 - Built in .NET Standard 2.0

 ### Returned Data